 Kawai is one of the best digital piano brands.
 Even though the KDP series is entry-level Kawai digital pianos, they present the renowned Shigeru Kawai SK-EX concert grand piano and Harmonic Imaging (HI) 88-key individual note sampling.

 Kawai’s CN-series pianos are a step up from the KDP series.
 Not only do the pianos come with the SK-EX sound engine, but the sound system of CN-series pianos also features key components from audio equipment specialist Onkyo.
-As a result, the player will get an incredibly tight clear full range colorful sound.
+As a result, the player will get an incredibly tight, clear, full range of colorful sound.

-Kawais ES series is also one of the most sought-after portable digital pianos.
-They are versatile, have the great sound of the EX concert grand sampling set, and exceptional touch.
+Kawais ES series is also one of the most sought-after portable digital pianos, for example, the Kawai ES-120.
+They are versatile, have the great sound of the EX concert grand sampling set, and have exceptional touch.

 A Tech Sound Choice

-Last but not least, Korg is another Japanese company exclusively making electronic musical instruments.
-It was founded in 1962 and the original company name was Keio Electronic which was later renamed Korg.
+Last but not least, Korg is another Japanese company that makes electronic musical instruments exclusively.
+It was founded in 1962, and the original company name was Keio Electronic, which was later renamed Korg.

 Then, Korg released its first electric Rhythm machine in 1963.
 After that, Korg released its first synthesizer in 1973 and branched into digital pianos in the 1980s.

 In the past fifty years, Korg’s synthesizers have progressed along with technological advancement.
-They are used by many professional musicians and artists.
+Many professional musicians and artists use them.